Hyperbolic Large Language Models: Foundations of hyperbolic geometry

+Training models in hyperbolic space requires specialized optimization techniques, since Euclidean gradient descent is incompatible with curved manifolds.
+Gradients are computed in the tangent space and then mapped back to the manifold, allowing intrinsic parameter updates~\cite{bonnabel2013stochastic}.
+A key insight is to perform gradient updates intrinsically on the manifold via \textit{Riemannian optimization}~\cite{liu2018Riemannian}.

-where $\exp_{\theta_t}$ is the exponential map at parameter $\theta_t$ (point on the manifold), $\eta_t$ is the learning rate, and $\nabla_R \mathcal{L}(\theta_t)$ is the Riemannian gradient of the loss function.
+\textbf{Riemannian Stochastic Gradient Descent (RSGD)}: RSGD generalizes SGD to Riemannian manifolds by using exponential mappings to update parameters while maintaining manifold constraints~\cite{bonnabel2013stochastic}: where $\exp_{\theta_t}$ is the exponential map at parameter $\theta_t$ (point on the manifold), $\eta_t$ is the learning rate, and $\nabla_R \mathcal{L}(\theta_t)$ is the Riemannian gradient of the loss function.
 Bonnabel first proved that RSGD updates converge under certain conditions on geodesically convex functions, establishing the theoretical foundation for hyperbolic optimization~\cite{bonnabel2013stochastic}.

-\textbf{Riemannian Stochastic Variance Reduced Gradient (RSVRG)}: Building on this foundation, Zhang \textit{et al.}~\cite{NIPS2016_98e6f172} introduced Riemannian SVRG (RSVRG), the first variance-reduced stochastic optimization method for Riemannian manifolds.
-It applies the ``Stochastic Variance Reduced Gradient (SVRG)'' technique in non-Euclidean settings to accelerate convergence.
-RSVRG combines geometric insights with variance reduction techniques, achieving linear convergence for geodesically convex functions and $\mathcal{O}(1/T)$ convergence for non-convex objectives~\cite{NIPS2016_98e6f172, liu2018Riemannian}.
+\textbf{Riemannian Stochastic Variance Reduced Gradient (RSVRG)}: Building on this foundation, RSVRG extends the Stochastic Variance Reduced Gradient (SVRG) method to non-Euclidean settings to accelerate convergence.
+It integrates geometric principles with variance reduction, achieving linear convergence for geodesically convex functions and $\mathcal{O}(1/T)$ convergence for non-convex objectives~\cite{NIPS2016_98e6f172, liu2018Riemannian}.

-\textbf{Riemannian Adagrad (RADAGRAD):} Recently, RADAGRAD~\cite{pmlr-v206-han23a} extended adaptive gradient methods to Riemannian manifolds.
-For a product manifold $\mathcal{M} = \mathcal{M}_1 \times \cdots \times \mathcal{M}_n$, the parameter update becomes:

-where $v_t^{(i)}$ tracks historical gradients for component $\mathcal{M}_i$.
-This adaptive approach demonstrates superior convergence properties compared to RSGD~\cite{pmlr-v206-han23a}.
+\textbf{Riemannian AdaGrad:} Adaptive gradient methods have been extended to Riemannian manifolds~\cite{becigneul2018riemannian}.
+For a product manifold $\mathcal{M} = \mathcal{M}_1 \times \cdots \times \mathcal{M}_n$, the parameter update becomes where $v_t^{(i)}$ tracks historical gradients for component $\mathcal{M}_i$, and $\epsilon$ is a small positive constant added for numerical stability to prevent division by zero.
+This adaptive approach demonstrates superior convergence properties compared to RSGD~\cite{becigneul2018riemannian}.
 These techniques significantly reduce computational overhead while maintaining the benefits of hyperbolic geometry.